GabrielaLokelani/DApp-CatRescue-Project/README.md

 # DApp-CatRescue-Project
-A DApp connected to the Ethereum blockchain.
+A fully functional DApp consisting of a Solidity smart contract connected to the Ethereum blockchain, paired with MetaMask web3 implementation, and of course client-side application UI.
 Let's rescue these cats folks!